cloudmesh/cloudmesh-cc/MANUAL.md

 Please, click `Try it out`
-and then enter `/tmp/workflow/workflow.tar` in the `tar` field and then click Execute
+and then enter `/tmp/workflow/workflow.tar` in the `archive` field and then click Execute

 To run, navigate to homepage at `http://127.0.0.1:8000/` and click the workflow on the left side.
 Then click Run